Trick: Traverse Binary Tree with Stack

 Prerequisites

-Therefore, the content of this article is for expanding your thinking and is not necessary to master.
-If you're not interested, feel free to skip it.
+So, this article is just for expanding your thinking.
+You don't have to master it.
+If you're not interested, you can skip it.

-DFS/BFS Traversal of Binary Trees presented methods for recursive and level-order traversal of binary trees, which are the simplest and most practical.
+DFS/BFS Traversal of Binary Tree explains recursive and level-order traversal of binary trees.
+These two methods are the simplest and most practical.

-The lack of versatility means that the templates are specifically for "returning pre-order/in-order/post-order traversal results of a binary tree in an iterative way," with function signatures like this that return a list of TreeNode
+Not very flexible means these templates are only for "returning the preorder/inorder/postorder traversal result of a binary tree in an iterative way".
+The function signature is like this and returns a list of TreeNode

 :